The Generations

 Audrey wrote: “As I develop the play, I’ll draw a tree that will move past the conventional family tree structure and include the action of the play.
 I will research history through literature, art, film, manuals, maps, textiles and interviews.
 History will serve as a backdrop to the action of the play.
 It will also inspire each character’s backstory.
 I will investigate the psychological, ideological, mythical and political infrastructure of society in the past and present.
 Through direct address, I will examine how the viewer impacts the action.”

 This is play creation that few are willing to take on and we are excited to match Audrey as she explores the vast realms of her topic.
-Since the commission, we have met at least monthly to discuss ideas, explore research, collect images and videos, talk about choreography and music, visit art galleries and respond to Audrey’s drawings and initial ideas about character and story.
+Since the commission, we have met monthly to discuss ideas, explore research, collect images and videos, talk about choreography and music, visit art galleries and respond to Audrey’s drawings and initial ideas about characters and story.
 It has already been an epic journey.

-More about Nightswimming’s Call for Commission Proposals initiative:
+More about Nightswimming’s 2021 Call for Commission Proposals initiative:

 We reviewed the proposals with a paid adjudication committee of Thom Allison, Jeff Ho, Yvette Nolan and Michelle Olson, in addition to the Nightswimming team of Myekah Payne, Brian Quirt and Brittany Ryan.
 We identified a long list of exciting projects, and from that a short list whom we invited to develop a second round proposal.
 We paid the dozen shortlisted artists to create that proposal.
 We narrowed that to a group of finalists; we provided each with a fee and then met with them over Zoom to discuss their ideas and approaches in more detail.
-This led us to offer Audrey our $20,000 commission and creative support to an additional 6 artists.
+This led us to offer Audrey our $20,000 commission and provide creative support to an additional 6 artists.